 The Instagram Business profile needs to be attached to your Facebook catalog for WooCommerce shopping.
 How do we go about doing this?
 Since the Facebook Catalog has already been created, go to that catalog.
 Select the Settings tab.

 Scroll down to locate the area that asks you to connect Instagram Business profiles.
 Click Manage Profiles.
 This is where a list of your connected Instagram accounts comes up.
 If your page is already on the list, try to link the two accounts.
 If not, log in to your Instagram Business page.
 In the event of the Instagram page not yet being a Business profile, you’ll see the following message.
 Make sure to walk through those steps.

 If your account isn’t eligible for Instagram shoppable posts, you’ll see an error and the reason for the problem.
 For instance, this first account I tried to link doesn’t have enough activity on the page.
 If all goes well, Instagram should approve your request within the day.
-Then, you’ll receive a push notification that says “You have been approved to tag products.”
+Then, you’ll receive a push notification that says, “You have been approved to tag products.”

 Tag Products For WooCommerce Instagram Shopping

-Although Facebook and Instagram and WooCommerce are now all connected, you still need to let Instagram now that you want to tag products (or activate Instagram shoppable posts).
+Although Facebook and Instagram, and WooCommerce are now all connected, you still need to let Instagram know that you want to tag products (or activate Instagram shoppable posts).
 After you get the approval push notification, click on it to go to your profile.
 Find the message on your page that looks like the screenshot below.
 Click on the Get Started button.
 This brings you to the Shopping section on Instagram.
 You can also navigate to this page yourself.
 Select the Products option and choose the catalog you would like to link.
 Click on the Done button once complete.